urbanairship/python-library/docs/push.rst

 Actions
 -------

-Urban Airship Actions provides a convenient way to automatically perform tasks by name in response to push notifications, Rich App Page interactions and JavaScript.
+Actions provides a convenient way to automatically perform tasks by name in response to push notifications, Rich App Page interactions and JavaScript.
 More information at https://docs.airship.com/api/ua/#schemas/actionsobject example: